patiln31/work-hours-calculator/SUPABASE_SETUP.md

-# Supabase Integration Setup Guide
+# Supabase Setup Guide

-This guide will help you set up Supabase authentication and database for your Punch'd app.
+This guide will help you set up Supabase authentication and database for your TimeTrap app.

 ## 🚀 Features Added